‘V TO DO WHAT YOU WANT’ - Volvo V60 Range Independent New Review (Ref:1078/11678)

 The original V60 model was quite a departure from the conventional boxy Volvo station wagon shape and this MK2 model continues that trend.
 To look at, it's very much like the larger V90 estate model that shares its sophisticated 'SPA' architecture.
 In fact, from a casual glance, you might easily mistake this V60 for its larger stablemate.
 Get up a little closer though, and you'll find that the front apron is more aggressively styled with this more compact wagon.
 There's some design inspiration from the XC60 mid-sized SUV in places too.
 The 'Thor's Hammer' LED headlights for example, though they're a bit more sculpted here, while the front apron is more aggressively styled in comparison to the smooth face of the V90.

 Inside, there's much more borrowed from those V90 and XC60 models, the interior boasting Volvo's latest, pared back interior design language with a 9.3-inch portrait orientated touchscreen infotainment system.
 Plus there's a digital instrument panel, with virtual dials separated by a customisable central space that can display a navigational map, trip computer info or your chosen phone or media settings.
-Out back, boot space comes in at 519-litres with the rear seats in place, outstripping the Audi A4 Avant, BMW 3 Series Touring and the Mercedes C-Class Estate.
+Out back, boot space comes in at 519-litres with the rear seats in place, outstripping the Audi A5 Avant, BMW 3 Series Touring and the Mercedes C-Class Estate.
 The rear bench splits 40/20/40 and drops down flat to the floor.
+Revealing up to 1,431-litres of space if you load to the roof.

 Market and Model

 If you've looked at the various premium brand rivals targeted by this car, you'll have a pretty good idea of what to expect here when it comes to pricing.
-The V60 range sits in the same £50,000 to £58,000 bracket targeted by competitors.
-There are 'Plus' and 'Ultimate' trim levels.
-The T6 Plug-in version starts from around £51,000.
-Safety standards are class-leading - and most of the features come as standard across the range.
+The V60 range sits in the same £43,000 to £58,000 bracket targeted by competitors.
+There are 'Plus' and 'Ultra' trim levels.
+The T6 Plug-in Hybrid 'Plus' version starts from around £51,000 - it's around £58,000 for the T8 Plug-in Hybrid 'Ultra'.
+Safety standards across the range remain class-leading - and most of the features come as standard across the range.

 The City Safety with Autobrake technology system uses automatic braking and detection systems to assist the driver in avoiding potential collisions, and is the only system on the market to recognise pedestrians, cyclists and large animals.
 In a world first, City Safety now also engages auto braking to mitigate oncoming collisions.
 The purchase options are innovative too.
 In certain areas of the country, customers who want an alternative to outright purchase, leasing, contract hire or finance schemes will be offered the opportunity to acquire a V60 using the new 'Care by Volvo' scheme.
 Here, there's no deposit required and you'll get a two year agreement that also includes use of another Volvo model for up to two weeks a year.